Facebook Pixel - PageView Event

 Estela Avila is a mom of two young children that attend Mayo Elementary.
 Like many others, she participates in the BackPack Program in order to help make ends meet for her family of five.

-Her children, in fourth and fifth grade, know that every Friday, they can count on a new box of food, and excitedly look forward to discovering what items they received, specifically the cereals that they look forward to in the mornings, or in the evenings.
+Her children, in fourth and fifth grade, know that they can count on a new box of food and excitedly look forward to discovering what items they receive, specifically the cereals they look forward to in the mornings or the evenings.
 Regardless, Avila says her children are happy with everything they receive.

 But for Avila and her husband, the box of food brings relief and comfort that they will be able to cover more expenses, as well as keep their kids healthy and fed.